MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- EMaP: Explainable AI with Manifold-based Perturbations. [[paper]](https://arxiv.org/abs/2209.08453)
+  - Minh N. Vu, Huy Q. Mai, My T. Thai.
+  - Key Word: Black-box Explanations; Topological Data Analysis; Robust Machine Learning.
+  - <details><summary>Digest</summary>  The goal of this work is to introduce a novel perturbation scheme so that more faithful and robust explanations can be obtained.
+Our study focuses on the impact of perturbing directions on the data topology.
+We show that perturbing along the orthogonal directions of the input manifold better preserves the data topology, both in the worst-case analysis of the discrete Gromov-Hausdorff distance and in the average-case analysis via persistent homology.

 - Explainable AI for clinical and remote health applications: a survey on tabular and time series data. [[paper]](https://arxiv.org/abs/2209.06528)
   - Flavio Di Martino, Franca Delmastro.
   - Key Word: Explainable AI; Tabular Data; Time-series Data; Healthcare.